hphelion/documentation/README.md

 http://keg.dev.uswest.hpcloud.net:8082/view/docs

 There are two jobs to merge from the documentation repo and two to deploy.
-There are other jobs to merge the other repos.